You know it already, but I’ll just spell it out: Your website needs work.

-My consulting company has worked with many people in construction, e-commerce, nonprofit, coaching, and more, over many years to help them create websites that work.
+My consulting company has worked with many people in construction, e-commerce, nonprofits, coaching, and more, to help them create websites that work.
 This advice is based on suggestions I most often make to them regarding their websites.

 Believe it or not, they’re stunned when they hear this advice.
 One time, after sharing similar advice, a client looked at me and said, “Why didn’t I think of that?”
 And to be honest, I think #4 holds the most helpful piece of advice that seems to click for everyone.

 Okay, here are the five reasons.
 Let’s get into it.

 Your website should be all about your customers.
 What they get, how you can help improve their lives, and what jobs you or your products help them do.

 This principle could be summed up in five short words: you are not the hero.
 Let me say that again, you are not the hero.

 You see, what a lot of companies do is they think they’re the hero of their customer’s stories.
 After all, they have the problem, and you’re coming up with the solution.
 So you’re the hero, right?
 Right.
 You solved their problem.
 You changed their life.
 Except, while every story does have a hero, in your customer’s story, it’s not you.
 It’s them.

 If you do what your competition isn’t and make your customers feel like the hero they want to be, they’ll come back to you because you’re the only one they know who makes them feel like you do.